 The classification of these green jobs and businesses is just as difficult and important.
 Most people agree that a green business is one that produces environmentally friendly products and services.
 However, no one knows or agrees just how far up that chain we should go.
 It needs to be clear what percentage of a job or business has to be environmentally friendly in order to be classified as so, and if that job or business produces anything directly or indirectly environmentally unfriendly, should they still be considered green.
 For example, if an individual or business produces steel for windmills, but then turns around and also produces steel for automobiles, should they still be considered.
 Another question is whether environmentally friendly practices should be considered.
 Should you have that label just because you use friendly appliances or lighting?

 The establishment of a legitimate and clearly defined green industry will benefit the economy as a whole as well as people in other occupations.
 Bankers, accountants, lawyers, etc. Will provide supporting services to projects.
-By the way, this raises another question; whether or not the providers of these supporting services should be considered.
+By the way, this raises another question; whether the providers of these supporting services should be considered.
 If so, this would mean that you will qualify even if you have an indirect impact on environmental quality.
 Another question to consider is whether all employees of green businesses should be considered; sales, administrative, receptionist, etc.